FAQ Refrigerated vehicles – Frequently asked questions about novotruck refrigerated vans

 ❌ Complaints about defects that are blamed on the driver or the vehicle

-Whoever receives money counts it when they accept it—not only when they're asked to pass it on later.
-Why should this be any different for refrigerated goods?
+Whoever receives money counts it upon receipt – not when they are asked to pass it on later.
+Why should this be any different for goods that require refrigeration?

 If a shipment is not accepted upon delivery due to excessive temperatures, the carrier is usually liable – even though they didn't produce, condition, or load the goods themselves.
 This is an easily avoidable economic and legal risk.